nickersonj/glg-capstone/README.md

 ### 2. Approach  :boom:

-This project will cover four areas of NLP/ML to meet the needs of the business and resourcefulness of GLG’s current data pipelines for efficient data storage and retrieval.
+This project covers four areas of NLP/ML to meet the needs of the business and resourcefulness of GLG’s current data pipelines for efficient data storage and retrieval.

 1. Detection of topics and keywords
 2. Named Entity Recognition (NER)
 3. Grouping similar requests together (unsupervised learning)
 4. Temporal direction of the customer request

+### 3. Planned Deliverables :dart:

+1. A deployable ML model that performs NER with reasonable accuracy.
+2. A clustering mechanism to find patterns from submitted topics or requests.
+3. A hierarchical clustering method that can produce a hierarchical dendrogram of topics submitted over a period of time.
+4. Some type of lightweight web interface for customers to interact with the model (e.g., Gradio for interface, HuggingFace Spaces for hosting).

-### 3. Resources :clapper:
+### 4. Resources :clapper:

 1. [EDA](https://github.com/nickersonj/glg-capstone/tree/main/EDA)
 2. [Modeling](https://github.com/nickersonj/glg-capstone/tree/main/modeling)